matthewh806/killing_me_softly_with_his_dsp/code/README.md

 It works... but how do I know if its really working correctly?
 There are some nasty sound artifacts, pops etc due to (I think) very short envelope times.

+##### Matt Verb

+This is a VST3 implementation of the [freeverb](https://github.com/sinshu/freeverb) library built using the Steinberg VST3SDK (i.e. no Juce!)
+The plugin example provided in the original freeverb repo is build using the VST SDK, so I wanted to try updating it for VST3.
+I've also added the ability to add in predelay to the reverbed signal.

 ## Experiments

 This directory is just for quick and useful python scripts for testing out dsp ideas or looking at how certain transformations affect a signal graphically.